Can I Improve My Fitness In Just One Week?

 Any body type can become fit, but those with more fitness gains to make will actually see results faster.
 It may sound contradictory, but it’s true!

 For example, if you take someone who is sedentary and start them on any fitness program, you’ll see their cardiovascular health improve rapidly.
 On the other hand, a person who’s already a 30-mile-per-week runner will make more marginal gains if they increase their workouts.
-Still, as long as you’re pushing yourself beyond what you’re current level, you’ll likely see improvement.
+Still, as long as you’re pushing yourself beyond your current level, you’ll likely see improvement.

 That said, “couch potatoes” need to follow a few rules: don’t overdo it at first, as exciting as it may be to think of feeling more fit within a week.
 Going too hard, too fast can actually hinder your performance, resulting in injury and sending you right back to square one.
 Instead, work with a professional who can help you plan best for your body and take on small, achievable challenges, gradually increasing difficulty and/or length of time as your strength increases.